Get an annual AARP membership for only $9. Offer ends 12/11.

 State and Local Services

 In addition to the above federal resources, each state has an elder affairs/aging department with programs to support seniors, including home health and home care.
-For example, New Hampshire’s ServiceLink is a comprehensive community-based resource for seniors who are looking for home care, housing, financial support, food assistance, and many more services.
+For example, New Hampshire's ServiceLink is a comprehensive community-based resource for seniors looking for home care, housing, financial support, food assistance, and many more services.

 To find home health and home care in your area, click on your state's link below.